 When Elbow Pain May Mean Arthritis

-Rheumatoid arthritis is a chronic inflammatory disease that occurs when the immune system mistakenly attacks the lining of joints and possibly internal organs.
+Rheumatoid arthritis (RA) is a chronic inflammatory disease that occurs when the immune system mistakenly attacks the lining of joints and sometimes the internal organs.
 The result can be joint pain, swelling, inflammation and loss of function.
 The elbow is commonly affected in people with RA.
-This disease tends to affect similar joints on both sides of the body.
-That means if one elbow is affected the other likely will be, too.
+This disease tends to affect similar joints on both sides of the body (both elbows).

-The most common form of arthritis, osteoarthritis affects people who lose the cartilage that cushions the ends of the bones where they meet to form joints.
-When cartilage wears away, the bones to rub together leading to stiffness, pain and loss of joint movement.
-While osteoarthritis can affect the elbow, it’s more common in weight-bearing joints, such as the knee and hip.
+Osteoarthritis (OA) is the most common form of arthritis.
+Also known as “wear and tear” arthritis, OA is a chronic condition caused by the breakdown of the cartilage, which cushions the ends of the bones where they meet to form joints.
+This breakdown causes the bones to rub together, causing stiffness, pain and loss of joint movement.
+In the elbow, OA can cause pain when rotating or extending your arm or a clicking sensation around the elbow joint.
 Elbow OA is often the result of overuse or an injury.

 Juvenile arthritis is the term used to a group of diseases that affect children and teens age 16 or younger.
-The most common type is juvenile idiopathic arthritis (JIA).
-There are six forms of JIA.
-Oligoarticular JIA causes arthritis in four or fewer joints, typically in the knees, ankles, elbows.
+There are different types of JA that can cause pain and swelling in several joints, including the elbows.

 Tendinitis

 Tendons are fibrous tissues that connect muscles to bones.
 They can be found in the elbow and other areas of the body.
-Tendons can become inflamed and painful due to overuse, a condition called tendonitis.
+Tendons can become inflamed and painful due to overuse, a condition called tendinitis.
 Tennis and golfer’s elbow are common types of this condition.
-However, tendonitis is relatively common in people with lupus.

 Bursitis